After You Receive a Grant

 Congratulations on receiving a grant from the Office on Violence Against Women.
 We want you to be successful with your grant and help you comply with federal regulations.
 This section outlines the steps and reports required to remain in compliance, plus many other important things as how to get paid, records retention and allowable costs.

-Your most important resource to create procedures and answer key questions should be the Financial Guide.
+Your most important resource to create procedures and answer key questions should be the 2014 Financial Guide.
 This resource details all post-award requirements in part III.
-The 2012 Financial Guide is also available in the OVW Archives.
+The 2012 Financial Guide and the 2013 Financial Guide are also available in the OVW Archives.

 Quarterly financial reports are required to be submitted no later than 30 days after the end of the quarter.
 The Financial Status Report - SF245 lists the actual expenditures for the prior reporting period as well as the cumulative expenditures for the award.